quicwg/base-drafts/draft-ietf-quic-transport.md

 detecting duplicates can be limited by maintaining a minimum packet number below which all packets are immediately dropped.
-Any minimum needs to account for large variations in round trip time, which includes the possibility that a peer might probe a network path with a much longer round trip time; see
+Any minimum needs to account for large variations in round trip time, which includes the possibility that a peer might probe network paths with a much larger round trip times; see
 {{migration}}.

 Packet number encoding at a sender and decoding at a receiver are described in